D-TACQ/ACQ400_MDSPLUS/pydevices/acq400Devices/README_ACQ400DEVICES.md

 # ACQ400DEVICES: MDSplus support for ACQ400

-ACQ400 is a range of [DAQ Appliances](http://www.d-tacq.com/modproducts.shtml) comprising an networked [Carrier](http://www.d-tacq.com/modcarriers.shtml) and a pyload of one or more analog [Modules](http://www.d-tacq.com/modproducts_modules.shtml).
+ACQ400 is a range of [DAQ Appliances](http://www.d-tacq.com/modproducts.shtml) comprising an networked [Carrier](http://www.d-tacq.com/modcarriers.shtml) and a payload of one or more DAQ [Modules](http://www.d-tacq.com/modproducts_modules.shtml).
 The device support allows any carrier/payload combination to be used in number of **Operating Modes**.

 For support and comment please contact: info@d-tacq.co.uk